 Iain and Clare

 We look forward to welcoming you to Coruisk House where you will experience our dishes prepared using the wonderful larder of the best ingredients we can source, both wild and cultivated, that can be found in and around Elgol and Skye.
-We use the freshest seasonal ingredients to prepare dishes that celebrate the local sea and land, including seasonal herbs from our garden.
+We use the freshest seasonal ingredients to prepare dishes that celebrate the local sea and land, including seasonal herbs and vegetables from our garden.
 All of our bread is made by Clare at Coruisk House.
 Clare runs bread making courses throughout the winter and is passionate about the positives of handmade bread, slow ferments and nutritious heritage grain flour.

 We change our menus in accordance with the seasonal availability of ingredients.
 Our menu changes daily so that guests are never offered the same dish twice.
 The dishes on the sample menu on our Restaurant page give a flavour of the type of dishes you can expect and the format of our four course set menu.
 If you have any special dietary requirements please do let us know in advance.
-Whilst we are primarily known for our seafood and Highland meats, we are delighted to add further vegetarian dishes to our daily menus or to cater for gluten free diets when asked in advance of the date of a dinner reservation.
+We are primarily known for our seafood and Highland game and meats.
+We offer a four course set vegetarian menu but please ask for this at the time you make your accommodation reservation.
+We cannot unfortunately offer the vegetarian menu at short notice.

 You need a hearty breakfast to explore this amazing landscape.
 To start your day we offer freshly ground Perth Bean Shop coffee, a selection of teas and freshly squeezed orange juice, Perthshire berries (when in season).
 Iain’s creamy porridge and delicious homemade granola with spicy pear compote or apple and cinnamon compote.
-Clare’s homemade bread makes wonderful toast for breakfast and is accompanied by our homemade preserves.
+Clare’s homemade brioche is served fresh at breakfast and/or toasted and is accompanied by our homemade preserves.
 Croissant and pain chocolat are also available.
-For cooked breakfast you can choose from a full cooked breakfast (including Stornoway black pudding which is not to be missed), or, creamy scrambled eggs with Andy Race peat smoked salmon, or, Iain’s wonderful Scottish pancakes (his secret recipe..), glistening with melted butter and perhaps sweetened with golden syrup, maple syrup or even a little local honey….
+For cooked breakfast you can choose from a full cooked breakfast (including Stornoway black pudding which is not to be missed), or, creamy scrambled eggs with peat smoked salmon, or, Iain’s wonderful Scottish pancakes (his secret recipe..), glistening with melted butter and perhaps sweetened with golden syrup, maple syrup or even a little local honey….
 You can add a side of bacon if you would like to….
 Enjoy!